 The ‘Product Risk and Benefit analysis’ (PRBA) helps us gain insight into the risks and priorities.
 By basing the distribution of test capacity on the PRBA, we can justify the balance of time, risk and the desired result.
 We have composed the PRBA so that everyone can influence the distribution of test capacity.
 The Product Owner determines the priority of the User Story (Benefit).
 Based on the technical complexity and in consultation with the developers the chance of failure is determined and the damage is determined by the entire team.

-Building Block 20: Reviewing requirements
+Building Block 20: Structured Reviewing

 The goal of the test strategy is to find the most critical errors as early and cheaply as possible.
 This is consistent with the feature of a quality driven approach "Test in all phases and start as early as possible” (Building Block 17: Quality-driven characteristics).
 We do this by evaluating the requirements, in the shape of User Stories and screen designs.
 In these User Stories the acceptance criteria are worked out to give context to the screen designs.
 This ensures that the agreements made with the Product Owner are communicated to the developers completely and unambiguously.